onionmccabbage/pune2025/labs/reactAPILab.md

 Show all the loaded countries however you see fit
 - You could use list items or a table
 - you could populate a &lt;select&gt; field

+Consider using try-catch and check the response is ok